Zenito Cardozo: Personal life

 Cardozo is a resident of St. Cruz, Goa, and is the owner of a bungalow in that area.
 He has two sisters named Cynthia and Maria.
-On 12 June 2013, Cardozo's mother, who resided in Kuwait, died.
+On 12 June 2013, Cardozo's mother, Maria, who resided in Kuwait, died.
 The funeral service took place two days later at Holy Cross Church in St. Cruz.
 As of July 2020, Cardozo resided with his aunt; however, she was subsequently admitted to Manipal Hospital in Dona Paula for medical treatment.
-Additionally, Cardozo has established connections with prominent politicians, including Tourism Minister Rohan Khaunte.
+Additionally, Cardozo has established connections with prominent politicians, including Tourism Minister Rohan Khaunte, and formerly served as his personal bodyguard.